modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 ***

 ## 8.2.
-Energy transformations in photocells and in Light Emitting Diodes.
+Energy transformations in photocells and in Light Emitting Diodes (LED).

 Despite the existence of the first law of Thermodynamics establishing the conservation of energy, the second law indicates that in any transformation of energy the entropy increases or at least is maintained equal.
 This is a serious but inevitable condition imposed on any practical application of energy transforming devices.
 Photocells and LEDs are important technological devices that minimize in effective ways their corresponding dissipation processes.